Nusantara: Transition and continuation under Prabowo Subianto

 President Prabowo Subianto has confirmed his administration's commitment to continuing the development of Nusantara as Indonesia's new capital.
 Prabowo envisions Nusantara, the capital city in East Kalimantan, as the political capital of Indonesia.
 In addition to building executive offices, buildings that will represent the other two branches of the Trias Politica—legislative and judicial—must also be completed.
 Prabowo emphasized this in his address at the final session of the Red White Cabinet Retreat in Magelang on 27 October 2024.
 Prabowo expressed hope that Nusantara could host the 2028 People's Consultative Assembly session, symbolizing the city’s role as the seat of government.

 In February 2025, under the Presidential Instruction Number 1 of 2025, the budget allocated to the Ministry of Public Works for 2025 was reduced from 110.95 trillion to 29.57 trillion rupiahs, as an attempt to streamline state spending.
 As a result, the budget for the construction of IKN was blocked, and there were concerns of being stalled.
 The Nusantara Capital Authority is offering free land to foreign governments that establish their embassies in the new capital before 2028.

 In later development, the head of Nusantara Capital City Authority, Basuki Hadimuljono, together with the Deputy Minister of Public Works, Diana Kusumastuti, stated that as of April 2025 the budget for IKN project was no longer blocked and the second phase of IKN constructed for the year 2025–2028 will be handled by Nusantara Capital City Authority.
 As of June 2025, investments acquired from various sources by Nusantara Capital City Authority for IKN project has reached around 135.1 trillion rupiahs.

 On 30 July 2025, Prabowo signed Presidential Regulation Number 79 of 2025 concerning the government work plan update for 2025.
-In the regulation, Prabowo has ordered relocation of 1,700 until 4,100 civil servants to Nusantara within 2025, in order to achieve required target of readiness for Nusantara as national capital in 2028.
+In the regulation, Prabowo has ordered relocation of 1,700 to 4,100 civil servants to Nusantara within 2026, in order to achieve required target of readiness for Nusantara as national capital in 2028.
+With completion of the Vice Presidential Palace in January 2026, Office of the Vice President of Indonesia has begun relocation process to Nusantara shortly afterwards.
+Vice President Gibran Rakabuming Raka, Second Lady Selvi Ananda, and their 2 children will start to reside in Nusantara within 2026.
+Group B of the Presidential Security Force of Indonesia will move to Nusantara too along with the Second Family.